The dominoes are beginning to fall.

 Not suited for this business, huh?
 Cadence mused, waving to him from her apartment window.
 As if anyone was suited for this business.
 People were just making due with what they had.

-On the dawn after Ricardo Romano and the Campana head were attacked, Cadence was called into Ricardo’s main office.
+On the dawn after Ricardo Romano and the Campana head were attacked, Cadence had been called into Ricardo’s main office.
 With all of the chaos that had unfolded shortly after that night, Cadence was surprised at how swiftly things were dealt with.

 Ricardo and the Campana don sent to their respective medical Conductors.
 Increased security for executives.
 A full investigation launched by the commissario that tore through both sides of the city.
 Not even a single drop of additional Campana or Romano bloodshed that night despite the circumstances.
 Not even a rumor of the events slipping out besides those who had attended the party and additional high-profile parties related to them.